Research Group in Tourism, Culture, and Territory

 The link between tourism and the territory is inseparable as it is a spatial phenomenon.
 Faced with this reality, the tourist space becomes a complex and diverse environment where multiple relationships and interests of a social and economic nature converge at the same time.
 This link also entails the appearance of a series of effects that must be understood and interpreted from an analytical and careful perspective.

-The study of tourism and its territorial aspect involves, in the current context, an intelligent approach in the application of strategies, measures and tools that promote understanding between the different actors that converge and achieve more sustainable destination models.
+The study of tourism and its territorial aspect involves, in the current context, an innovative approach in the application of strategies, measures and tools that promote understanding between the different actors that converge and achieve more sustainable and intelligent destination models.
 That is, territorial tourism intelligence through the application of indicator systems, smart management of aspects associated with the territory such as mobility, or the promotion of governance as an effective process of territorial and tourism cohesion for decision-making. decisions.

 That is why this line seeks to generate academic knowledge around different areas of study: